About This Unit:

 - Understand when commissioning evidence is most useful

 - Think critically about what types of evidence to commission

 - Consider whether a commission you are considering is “small” (cheap, routine, simple) or “large” (expensive, uncommon, complex)

 - Some familiarity with the policy realm

 - Some familiarity with basic statistics (comfort with basic math and familiarity with basic statistical terminology, like “mean” and “sample”)

 About Evidence for Policy Design

-The Evidence for Policy Design (EPoD) program at Harvard Kennedy School unites research and practice for smart policy.
-EPoD works to promote the use of analytical insights, drawn from economics and backed by rigorous evidence, to inform the design and implementation of public policies and programs around the world.
-Through research, teaching, and capacity-building activities, EPoD equips decision makers from around the world with the knowledge and skills necessary to understand how data and evidence can be used most effectively to achieve policy goals.
+The Evidence for Policy Design (EPoD) at Harvard Kennedy School uses analytical insights, drawn from economics and backed by rigorous evidence, to inform the design and implementation of public policies and programs around the world.
 To learn more about EPoD, please visit us at epod.harvard.edu and follow @EPoDHarvard on Twitter.

 This unit was developed through the EPoD Building Capacity to Use Research Evidence: Data and Evidence for Smart Policy Design (BCURE) project, a multi-year engagement to build technical and institutional capacity to integrate data and research evidence into policy decision making, focusing on South Asia.
 The development of this unit was funded by UK aid from the UK government; however, the views expressed do not necessarily reflect the UK government’s official policies.